-This publication has been prepared by Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935 trading as Platinum Asset Management (Platinum[®]).
+This publication has been prepared by Platinum Investment Management Limited ABN 25 063 565 006 AFSL 221935 trading as Platinum Asset Management (Platinum®).
 It contains general information only and is not intended to provide any person with financial advice or take into account any person's (or class of persons') investment objectives, financial situation or needs.
 Before making any investment decision you need to consider (with your financial adviser) whether the information is suitable in the circumstances.

-Platinum is the responsible entity and issuer of units in the Platinum Trust Funds[®] (the Funds).
-You should consider the Product Disclosure Statement in deciding whether to acquire, or continue to hold, units in the Funds.
-You can obtain a copy from Platinum's website, www.platinum.com.au or by phoning 1300 726 700 (within Australia), 02 9255 7500 or 0800 700 726 (within New Zealand), or by emailing to invest@platinum.com.au.
+Platinum is the responsible entity and issuer of units in the Platinum Global Fund® (the Fund).
+You should consider the Product Disclosure Statement (PDS) of the Fund when deciding whether to acquire, or continue to hold, units in the Fund.
+You can obtain a copy of the PDS from Platinum's website, www.platinum.com.au or by phoning 1300 726 700 (within Australia), 02 9255 7500 or 0800 700 726 (within New Zealand), or by emailing to invest@platinum.com.au.

-No company in the Platinum Group[®] guarantees the performance of any of the Funds, the repayment of capital, or the payment of income.
+No company in the Platinum Group® guarantees the performance of the Fund, the repayment of capital, or the payment of income.
 The Platinum Group means Platinum Asset Management Limited ABN 13 050 064 287 and all of its subsidiaries and associated entities (including Platinum).